 The semester before your student teaching semester, you will complete forms and attend meetings so you are prepared to student teach.
 You will be REQUIRED to do the following by Teacher Education Services:

 First week of the fall and spring semester: All students attend the “Round Up” meetings that provide instructions on how to complete the two forms for decision point 2, request for a student teaching placement.
 Round Up meetings last 55 minutes.
 You will also receive a packet of information at Round Up regarding Decision Point 2 and the student teaching semester.

-Third and fourth week of the fall and spring semester: The coordinator of student teaching (Mrs. Wonders) and the coordinator of licensure (Ms. Kahler), El Ed advisers if you are an El Ed major, coordinator of outside location student teaching (Mrs. Boeckman), and coordinator of international student teaching (Mrs. Pierce).will visit with student teachers in Teacher Education Services in 133 MacKay.
-You must submit your confidential application and the professional biography online 24 hours in advance of attending Decision Point 2 meetings.
+Third and fourth week of the fall and spring semester: The coordinator of student teachingand the coordinator of licensure, El Ed advisers if you are an El Ed major, coordinator of outside location student teaching (Mrs. Boeckman), and coordinator of international student teaching will visit with student teachers in Teacher Education Services in 133 MacKay.
+You must submit your Student Teaching Application and the professional biography online 24 hours in advance of attending Decision Point 2 meetings.

 December and May: All students attend the “Placement Meeting,” which provides preparation for student teaching and licensure.
 The Placement Meeting lasts approximately 2.5 hours.